6 Best Ways to Learn C#

-- Beginning C# Object-Oriented Programming (APress) by Dan Clark
+- Beginning C# Object-Oriented Programming (affiliate link) (APress) by Dan Clark

-- A Programmer's Introduction to C# (APress) by Eric Gunnerson
+- A Programmer's Introduction to C# (affiliate link) (APress) by Eric Gunnerson

-- Programming C# 5.0: Building Windows 8, Web, and Desktop Applications for the .NET 4.5 Framework 1st Edition (O'Reilly) By Ian Griffiths
+- Programming C# 5.0: Building Windows 8, Web, and Desktop Applications for the .NET 4.5 Framework 1st Edition (affiliate link) (O'Reilly) By Ian Griffiths

-- C# 7.0 In a Nutshell: The Definitive Guide (O'Reilly) by Joseph Albahari and Ben Albahari
+- C# 7.0 In a Nutshell: The Definitive Guide (affiliate link) (O'Reilly) by Joseph Albahari and Ben Albahari

-If you are just starting out learning C#, don't get discouraged or frustrated.
+If you are just starting out to learn C#, don't get discouraged or frustrated.
 Programming in a new language takes time to get used to the syntax and the language's idiosyncrasies.

 Ask others in forums if you are having troubles and be patient.
 Keep at it by being persistent and you'll be able to write code with the best of them.